srinivas-commits/SignalsAndSystems/README.md

 <b>Description: </b> <br>

-<b>Memoryless system:</b> <p>The system is said to be memoryless (in both continuous-time and discrete-time) if its output signal only depends on the present value of the input signal.
+<b>Memoryless system:</b> <p>The system is said to be memoryless (in both continuous-time and discrete-time) if its output signal only depends on the present value of the input signal.<br>
-The input from the past and future has no influence on the output of the system.
+The input from the past and future has no influence on the output of the system.<br>

 Ex: A resistor is memoryless, since the current i(t) flowing through it in response to the applied voltage v(t) is defined by <br />
 &emsp; &emsp;![pic1](https://user-images.githubusercontent.com/54907384/124416411-9030e380-dd74-11eb-8aed-cb313be15533.png) where R is resistance of the resistor.</p>

 <b>Memory System:</b> <p>
-In contrast, the system is said to possess memory if its output signal depends on past or future values of input signal.
+In contrast, the system is said to possess memory if its output signal depends on past or future values of input signal.<br>
-These systems are opposite of memory systems.
+These systems are opposite of memory systems.<br>

 Ex: An inductor has memory, since the current i(t) flowing through it is related to the applied voltage v(t) by <br />
 &emsp;&emsp; ![pic2](https://user-images.githubusercontent.com/54907384/124416946-bb680280-dd75-11eb-8ff9-a1062a25bb4a.png) where L is inductance of th inductor.</p>